 Start with a comprehensive on-demand help portal.
 This should include walkthroughs and videos as well as a growing list of FAQS.

 If you don't have a big budget, stick with chat and email support.
+You could even use a video call SDK to get this functionality on your app quickly.
 Data shows that customers prefer chat support for most issues over phone so you're unlikely to damage relationships with this approach.
 Moreover, 1 customer support rep can manage 5x-10x more support tickets via chat and email vs. phone.

 Another great support strategy is to have a public roadmap.
 Using a tool like roadmap tools Feedbear or Productplan is a low-cost way to get users more engaged and answer a ton of questions you'll get from.
 Link to your roadmap directly from your SaaS application and include it in the closing message or email for support tickets.
 Building a public roadmap is essential to make customers feel "part of" which is a key factor in retention and referrals.